jaxgoodlabs/GIS_portfolio/README.md

 # GIS Portfolio
-Welcome to my portfolio for 90753: Advanced GIS.
+Welcome to my GIS portfolio.
+Below you can browse examples of my work compiled over the past two years.
 This portfolio can also be viewed by visiting [https://jaxgoodlabs.github.io/GIS_portfolio/](https://jaxgoodlabs.github.io/GIS_portfolio/).

 ## About me
 <img align="left" src="https://user-images.githubusercontent.com/32546509/77238966-de37cd00-6bab-11ea-9b9b-e49783f8300a.jpg">